Best Spring Recipes for Easter

 - Grease and line two sandwich tins of about 20cm

 - Spoon the mixture into the tins.
-Bake for 25 mins – test with a skewer to see if it is cooked all the way through (skewer should come out clean).
+Bake for 25 mins – test with a skewer to see if it is cooked all the way through (a skewer should come out clean).

 - Beat the butter, cocoa, vanilla, icing sugar and milk to a smooth consistency and set aside.

-- Once cool, spread one cake with the buttercream and add the other cake on top, spread with more buttercream and top with mini eggs.
+- Once cool, spread one cake with the buttercream and add the other cake on top, covered with more buttercream and top with mini eggs.